official-av/sih/README.md

 The API Layer and DB Layer for this solution based on python, django and postgres can be found here (https://github.com/official-av/sih-portal-prototype-api).

 Disclaimer:
 The code here is completely Open Source and fres to be re-used.
-This contains no confidential information/IP linkde to DST, GOI.
+This contains no confidential information/IP linked to DST, GOI.